Effective Date: 30 November 2022

 We may make video recordings of our auctions, gallery spaces, and certain live events.

-We record calls made to our customer care line for quality assurance, compliance purposes, and recordkeeping purposes.
+We record calls made to our customer care and telephone bidding lines for quality assurance, compliance purposes, and recordkeeping purposes.

 We may use common data collection technologies as you visit our websites or apps or interact with our emails.
 For example:

 – Our logs gather date, time, information about your browser and system or device configuration, information about how you interact with our digital properties, and an IP address for all visitors to our sites.